scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 network, we have used the `From`, `Message-ID`, and `In-Reply-To` headers of the email.

-The `From` field of an email contains data about the sender of the message.
+The `From` field of an email contains data identifying the mailbox of the message author.
 This often includes both a full name and an email address of the sender.
-As this is set by the email client (note: or is it the mailing list server?) a single person is often represented differently in the `From` field across many emails.
+As this is set by the email client and a single person may use many different mailbozes, a single person is often represented differently in the `From` field across many emails.
 See *Entity Resolution* for our strategies for resolving entities from divergent email headers.

 The `Message-ID` header provides a globally unique identification string for every email.
-This is accomplished by (how?).
+The uniqueness of the identifier must be guaranteed by the host that generates the message.
+It is recommended in [RFC2822]_ that email hosts accomplish this by including their domain name and combination of the exact date and time, as well as some other unique identifier (such as a process ID number) from the host system.
 The `In-Reply-To` header is set when an email is sent as a reply to another email.
 The reply's `In-Reply-To` header will match the `Message-ID` of the